I3oris/ic/README.md

 > Not really for now, because this first implementation doesn't rearrange the offset of ivars (alignment optimization) so it's like all classes an structs declared in ICR was `Packed`.

-> Moreover, Union-types are not supported yet, and it's because the binary representation of a union  need more specific code to handle complex case (such as upcast and downcast,...).
+> Moreover, Union-types are not fully supported yet, and it's because the binary representation of a union  need more specific code to handle complex case (such as upcast and downcast,...).
 But this is "Work in progress!"

 > However, the pointer allocated by ICRObjects (`Pointer` or Classes) become difficult to trace, and freeing theme require probably a Garbage Collector, may be there are a way to register theme by the *true* GC of the ICR-program, but this need more reflexion.
 That why this first version will **NOT** free the memory allocated by ICRObjects.
 (But don't worry, in practice this memory leek is not disturbing for small tests)

-#### And for C-binding ??

 ## Contributing